Teaching Hamlet to first-year undergraduates during a nervous first term in Geneva two years ago gives the play special personal significance.

 Patrick Stewart might just have been the interpretive flaw in this 2009 Hamlet for me.
 The ghost was ideal; but for me, his brother – the king – was not.
 Not convincing enough to murder, not cowardly enough, and not guilty enough.

 I hoped for something approaching an older Macbeth: capable of murder, capable of holding a facade (which Stewart does), and with the capacity for breakdown.
-The prime candidate would be Antony Sher (partner of Gregory Doran).
-Claudius is a hard one to place, precisely because we encounter a character who has previously committed murder but only gets exposed for it in the play.
+Claudius is a hard one to place, as a murderer prior to the play’s moment rather than during it.

 But what Stewart’s stalwart performance does is showcase the very best of David Tennant.
 Tennant’s Hamlet has it all: the terror, the anguish, the frustration, the sarcasm, and the cunning.
 Some of Hamlet’s lines in his feigned madness wouldn’t sound out of place in a slapstick Jim Carrey movie (Scene 4.3 in particular).